 Under 40 CFR §257.83(b), existing CCR surface impoundments must be inspected periodically by a qualified professional engineer (P.E.).
-An annual inspection of the CCR units and their hydraulic structures at the Facility was performed on 27 October 2020 by Dr. Davis Lofton (Texas Engineer-In-Training No. 61494), under the direction of Ms. Ashley Barker (Louisiana P.E.
-No. 43796).
-Dr. Lofton and Ms. Barker are both employed by Geosyntec Consultants, Inc. (Geosyntec).
+An annual inspection of the CCR units and their hydraulic structures at the Facility was performed on 12 October 2021 by Dr. Davis Lofton (Louisiana P.E.
+No. No. 45434).
+Dr. Lofton is employed by Geosyntec Consultants, Inc. (Geosyntec).

-During the annual inspection of the CCR units in 2020, Geosyntec met with the Facility's environmental coordinator, who is the qualified person responsible for the weekly surface impoundment inspections in accordance with §257.83(a)(1), and discussed current operations within each CCR unit.
+During the annual inspection of the CCR units in 2021, Geosyntec met with the Facility's environmental coordinator, who is the qualified person responsible for the weekly surface impoundment inspections in accordance with §257.83(a)(1), and discussed current operations within each CCR unit.
 In addition, Geosyntec reviewed and discussed contents of the weekly surface impoundment inspections with the Facility's environmental coordinator.

-The Report was prepared by Dr. Lofton and under the direction of Ms. Barker and was reviewed by the Facility's environmental coordinator to confirm the accuracy of the pertinent information presented herein.
+The Report was prepared by Dr. Lofton and was reviewed by the Facility's environmental coordinator to confirm the accuracy of the pertinent information presented herein.